scoredetect/timestamps/readme.txt

 == Description ==
 Timestamps allow you to increase content authenticity by displaying a rich timeline of your post updates.
 The timeline can be independently verified by the public.

+### SCOREDETECT: THE #1 WORDPRESS TIMESTAMPING PLUGIN

+Since 2023, ScoreDetect has helped several users protect their digital assets and increase their content authenticity.

+Now, we are bringing the power to **WordPress** with the Timestamps plugin.
+With fresh features, an eco-friendly and secure blockchain, active plugin updates, and active customer support.

+### FEATURES

 Here is a list of features included in the plugin:

 __Create a verification certificate__: You can enable timestamps for each post you work on.
 Upon every save, a __verification certificate__ is generated.